 - .
 Treatment with strong inhibitors of CYP3A4 within 28 days prior to study treatment initiation (e.g., ketoconazole, itraconazole, voriconazole, clarithromycin,telithromycin, nefazodone, ritonavir, saquinavir, boceprevir, telaprevir, iopinavir,fosamprenavir, darunavir, tipranavir, atazanavir, nelfinavir, amprenavir, and idinavir).

 - .
-Treatment with another investigational drug (planned, or taken within the 28 days prior to Baseline RHC).
+Treatment with another investigational drug (planned, or taken) within 28 days prior to study treatment initiation.

 - .
 Known hypersensitivity to ERAs, or to any of the study treatment excipients.